MarcusDTU/artistauction/README.md

 ## Supabase Setup

-- If you want top push database from CLI then use these cpmmands:
+- If you want top push database from CLI then use these cpmmands: (Optional)
 - Initialize CLI state (creates `supabase/` folder under `artauction/web` when you run it the first time)
   - `cd artauction/web`
   - `npm run supabase:login` (opens browser to authenticate)